istio/istio/README.md

 * **Proxy** - Sidecars per microservice to handle ingress/egress traffic between services in the cluster and from a service to external services.
-The proxies form a _secure Layer-7 microservice mesh_ enabling a rich variety of traffic management, policy enforcement and telemetry recording/reporting functions.
+The proxies form a _secure Layer-7 microservice mesh_ providing a rich set of functions like discovery, rich layer-7 routing, circuit breakers, policy enforcement and telemetry recording/reporting functions.

 * **Mixer** - Central component that co-ordinates with various proxies to enforce policies such as ACLs, rate limits, authentication, request